 Additional terms in Eq.~(\ref{gradient-of-M-vion}) due to the ionization and charge-exchange effects modify the regularization condition at the sonic point.
-The sonic point is still defined by the condition \ref{M-sonic-point}.
-However the location of the sonic point, where the right hand side of equation (\ref{gradient-of-M-vion}) is zero is shifted from $z=z_m.$ Expanding near the point, where both sides of Eq. (\ref{gradient-of-M-vion}) equal zero, we obtain for $\partial M/\partial z$ the following equation
+The sonic point is still defined by condition \ref{M-sonic-point}.
+However the location of the sonic point, where the right hand side of equation (\ref{gradient-of-M-vion}) is zero, is shifted from the position of the maximum magnetic field at $z=z_m.$ Expanding near the point, where both sides of Eq. (\ref{gradient-of-M-vion}) equal zero, we obtain for $\partial M/\partial z$ the following equation

-\\ where
+where

-Here $T_{i\parallel_m}$ and $T_{i\perp_m}$ are the values of the parallel and perpendicular temperature at the sonic point, which no longer occurs at $ z=z_m$ but is shifted to the right.
+Here $T_{i\parallel S}$ and $T_{i\perp S}$ are the normalized values of the parallel and perpendicular temperatures at the sonic point, which no longer occurs at $ z=z_m$ but is shifted to the right.
 The shift in the location of the sonic is directly affected by the value of $p_\parallel$ that is in turn affected by the values of $\nu_1$ and $\nu_2$.
 Thus, higher values of $\nu_1$ and $\nu_2$ will have a more profound effect on $p_\parallel$ and will indirectly shift the sonic point further away from its initial position at $z=z_m$.
 Similar to Section V, we obtain stationary solutions for equations (\ref{gradient-of-n-vion}) - (\ref{gradient-of-phi}) using the shooting method as described in Section III and compare these solutions with the solution of the initial value problem given by equations (\ref{potential-gradient}) - (\ref{p-perpendicular-with-charge-exchange}).
 Again, it has been confirmed that time-dependent solutions converge well to the stationary solutions after some relaxation.

 There are several features introduced by ionization and charge-exchange effects.
 One is a non-monotonous behavior of plasma density with the increase due to the ionization, which is especially noticeable in the region of flat magnetic field before any substantial acceleration occurs.
 This behavior is more pronounced for higher ionization values, as indicated in Fig. \ref{plasma_density_multiple_ionization.eps}.
 Related to the density behavior, the potential also shows a non-monotonous increase in the region to the left of the maximum of the magnetic field as shown in Fig. \ref{potential-multiple-charge-exchange}.